atbrakhi/servo-embedding/README.md

 # Embedding Servo

-This repository showcases the basic setup for an `Hello World` equivalent program to embed, build, and run Servo.
+This repository showcases the basic setup for compiling servo as dependency in another rust project.

 - Option 1: Using `libsimpleservo`
 - Option 2: Using `libservo`

 ## Option 1: Using `libsimpleservo`

 To use `libsimpleservo`, the following steps assumes that you already have `Servo project` built locally.
-If not, please check out the [ Servo repository](https://github.com/servo/servo) for instructions on how to set it up locally.
+If not, please check out the [Servo repository](https://github.com/servo/servo) for instructions on how to set it up locally.

 #### Steps: